-- Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived. - Whether your child is provided services by paraprofessionals and, if so their qualifications. - What baccalaureate degree major the teacher has and any other graduate certification or degree held by the teacher, and the field of discipline of the certification.
+- Whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived. - Whether your child is provided services by paraprofessionals and, if so, their qualifications. - Whether the teacher is teaching in the field of discipline of their certification .

-In addition to the information that parents may request, districts must provide to each individual parent-
+In addition to the information that parents may request, a building receiving Title 1.A funds must provide to each individual parent-

-- Information on the achievement level of the parent's child in each of the state academic assessments as required under this part; and - Timely notice that the parent's child has been assigned, or has been taught for four or more consecutive weeks by, a teacher who is not highly qualified.
+- Information on the level of achievement and academic growth of your student, if applicable and available, on each of the State academic assessments required under Title 1.A. - Timely notice that your student has been assigned, or has been taught for four or more consecutive weeks by, a teacher who has not met applicable state certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.